-This elegant Medicated Cream is warmen Sure Cure for all Pimples, Black in Blotches and unsightly Eruptions on the neck and arms.
-It positively removes all imperfections in a few days, leaving the clear and smooth.
-It will cure the work though all other means have failed beautitying the complexion it is unitable It makes the skin soft and white, and make Tan, Freckles, and Sallowness, This is only preparation recommended by physical warranted perfectly harmless and its use a not be detected.
-One package last a total Price, (\$1) one dollar.
-Sold by Druggist sent by mail in plain wrapper, post-par receipt of price.
-Sole proprietors for Care
+This elegant Medicated Cream is warranted a This elegant Medicated Cream is warranted a Sure Cure for all Pimples.
+Black Spots.
+Blotches and unsightly Equations on the face, neck and arms.
+It positively removes all such imperfections in a few days, leaving the skin clear and smooth.
+It will cure the worst case though all other means have failed.
+For beautifying the complexion it is unrivalled, It makes the skin soft and white, and removes Tan, Freckles, and Sallowness.
+This is the only preparation recommended by physicians, warranted perfectly harmless and its use cannot be detected.
+One package last a month.
+Price, (\$1) one dollar.
+Sold by Druggists, or sent by mail in plain wrapper, post-paid, on receipt of price.
+Sole proprietors for Canada.
+Address,

-THE LISPINARD COMPANY Box 285, St. Catharines, Oat.
+THE LISPINARD COMPANY Box 285.
+St. Catharines, Ont.

+The Bolt & Iron Co.

-OF TORONTO
+OF TORONTO, (LIMITED).

-(LIMITED), have REMOVED to their new works, their

-on the Continent, the best equipped with a chinery, manned with the most experience perts, using high quality iron, tested at the vals, ensuring guarantees of quality.
-They invite and hope to see their patrons to all whom they solicit orders now for there and winter wants in Bolts of every kind.
-River on each order.
-When ordering through merchants as in these Bolts; take no others, they are the Acadia college
+have REMOVED to their new works, the finest on the Continent, the best equipped with ma-chinery, manned with the most experienced ex-perts, using high quality iron, tested at inter-vals, ensuring guarantees of quality.

+They invite and hope to see their patrons, from all whom they solicit orders now for their fall and winter wants in Bolts of every kind.
+Rivets Nuts, Spikes, and Threshing Machine Teeth.

-Immediate specifications are the out wa guards to deliveries in time for due rous Order now, refer to your price list for the ferent kinds, state distinctly the kinds water
+Immediate specifications are the only safe guards to deliveries in time for due require ments.

+Order now, refer to your price list for the dif-ferent kinds, state distinctly the kinds wanted on each order.